iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 $ git tag -a "v2.0" -m "model v2.0, 2000 images"
 ```

 That's it!
-We've tracked the second version of the dataset, model, and metrics
+We've tracked a second version of the dataset, model, and metrics in
-in DVC and committed the DVC-files that point to them with Git.
-Now let's look
+DVC and committed the DVC-files that point to them with Git.
+Let's now look at
-at how DVC can help us go back to the previous version if we need to.
+how DVC can help us go back to the previous version if we need to.

 ## Switching between workspace versions